 Dealing with scratches

-If you've accidentally let preventative measure fail and delivered a scratch to your formally pristine solid wood floor, then you can use a permanent marker to fill the scratch until you eventually refinish the whole floor.
+If you've accidentally let preventative measure fail and delivered a scratch to your formally pristine solid wood flooring, then you can use a permanent marker to fill the scratch until you eventually refinish the whole floor.

 You can use stain marker that matches your floor so at least the scratch won't be visible.
 Simply apply it to a cotton bud or microfibre cloth and rub it in.

 For deep scratches, solid wood can be sanded down quite easily and refinished, the deeper the scratch the wider the area you'll need to sand, just to get it as even as possible.
 But if the scratch is a serious dent, you'll need to consider replacing the whole board.